mwherman2000/sovrin-arm/README.md

 ![HBB-Sovrin-Glossary-Roles-Viewpoint](images/HBB-Sovrin-Glossary-Roles-Viewpoint.png)

 Figure 1.
-Sovrin Glossary: Roles Viewpoint
+Sovrin Glossary: Roles Viewpoint (work in progress)

 _To be continued..._